 Getting into an accident with a motorcycle can be devastating.
 It can result in serious injuries, property damages, and even death.
 When a motorcycle accident negatively affects your life, it is crucial that you get legal help for your medical bills, loss of income, and other financial losses.

-If you have sustained injuries as a result of a motorcycle accident that was not their fault, your first call should be to the Pennsylvania motorcycle accident lawyers at Fellerman & Ciarimboli.
+If you have sustained injuries as a result of a motorcycle accident that was not your fault, your first call should be to the Philadelphia, Wilkes-Barre, and Scranton motorcycle accident lawyers at Fellerman & Ciarimboli.
 With offices in Philadelphia and Northeastern Pennsylvania, we are ready to assist anyone who has been injured in such a crash.
 We work hard to get you the compensation that you need.

 The Dangers of a Motorcycle Accident

 According to the U.S. Department of Transportation, motorcycle deaths have been on the rise since 2008.
 In 2016, 4,976 motorcyclists had lost their lives and accounted for 13 percent of all motor vehicle crash deaths — more than double the number of deaths in 1997.

 In Pennsylvania, motorcyclist deaths have been on the rise in since 2013.
 In 2016, 192 motorcycle riders had lost their lives and 3,321 were injured following a motorcycle crash.
 Motorcycles accounted for 17.4 percent of all fatal crashes in Pennsylvania in 2016.